3 Roman Chair Workouts For a Sexy Stomach and Toned Glutes

 Exercise One: Roman Chair Crunches

-Position yourself on the Roman Chair with your body upright, so you are facing the ceiling.
+Position yourself on the device with your body upright, so you are facing the ceiling.
 Hook your feet under the pads, which should be as low as possible.

 Keep your hands together in front of as you lower yourself to a 70% angle.